sdmx-twg/sdmx-json/metadata-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 Used to include non-standard meta-information and basic technical information about the message, such as when it was prepared and who has sent it.
 Any members MAY be specified within `meta` objects.
 * schema - *String* *optional*.
-Contains the URL to the schema allowing to validate the message.
-This also allows identifying the version of SDMX-JSON format used in this message. **Providing the link to the SDMX-JSON schema is recommended.**
+Deprecated and replaced by the `$schema` property at the root level, which allows for automated validations.
 * id - *String*.
 Unique string that identifies the message for further references.
 * test - *Boolean* *optional*.
 Indicates whether the message is for test purposes or not.
 False for normal messages.
 * prepared - *String*.
 A timestamp indicating when the message was prepared.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.